patricklam/plam.new-webpage/content/post/20240310-pacific-and-edmonton.md

 interesting to see that the curtain really impedes airflow and keeps the CO<sub>2</sub> level up, despite CO<sub>2</sub> being a gas.
 My experience is that most people are amenable to improving the ventilation in these venues.
+I just wish they had better ventilation in the first place.
+But an issue with judo tournaments is that they are packing in far more people than design capacity for the venues.

 After the tournament, I flew to Toronto, went bouldering at the Rock Oasis with Marco and Blake (saying hi to some OAC folk), and made my